AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/pin-pages.md

    >[!TIP]
    >
-   >Hover over a pinned page to view the type of object (such as Project or Dashboard), the full name, and the description.
+   >Hover over a pinned page to view the full name and the description.

    Or